 Generally speaking, you must be 18 years old to enter into a contract.
 However, if you are under 18, you still may be able to sue to enforce a contract, but the other party may not be able to sue to enforce the contract against you.
 As well, students as young as 16 may be able to enter into loan contracts for higher education expenses.

 In most cases, you must be 18 to sue someone.
 If you are not, you must have your guardian or personal representative sue on your behalf.

 Prosecution as an Adult

 Even if you are underage, committing certain criminal offenses can result in prosecution as an adult.
 This can occur as a "waiver" when the judge moves the case from juvenile court to adult court, when a crime excluded from juvenile prosecution is charged, or when a prosecutor has the discretion to file the case in juvenile or adult court.
 Some crimes, like truancy, can only be charged against minors.

-Whether you're considering taking the step toward emancipation from your parents or have some other question pertaining to Florida's legal ages laws, your best option is to speak with an attorney familiar with such issues.
-Find a Florida family law attorney near you.
+Whether you're considering taking the step toward emancipation from your parents or have some other question pertaining to Florida's legal ages laws, you want to make sure you understand the law first.
+Your best option is to speak with a Florida family law attorney familiar with such issues.

 Contact a qualified attorney.